UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 North Texas Stats and Trends

-- The Mean Green are 4-3 ATS when underdogs by 1.5 points or more this year.
+- So far this season, the Mean Green have been installed as underdogs by a 1.5-point margin or more seven times and are 4-3 ATS in those matchups.

-- North Texas' games this season have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- North Texas has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- When North Texas puts up more than 23.0 points, it is 4-0 against the spread and 3-2 overall.
+- North Texas is 4-0 against the spread and 3-2 overall in games when it records more than 23.0 points.

-- In games that North Texas totals more than 325.1 yards, the team is 4-2 against the spread and 2-5 overall.
+- In games that North Texas churns out over 325.1 yards, the team is 4-2 against the spread and 2-5 overall.

-- The Mean Green have turned the ball over one more time (14 total) than the Miners have forced a turnover (13) this season.
+- The Mean Green have turned the ball over 14 times this season, one more turnover than the Miners have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.